Skip to Content

 Step away from your desk and into nature!
 Join Active Campus every Wednesday this Summer for a refreshing stroll through the beautiful Botanic Gardens, taking time to relax, recharge and connect with colleagues in a calm and scenic setting.

-• Every Wednesdays at 1:15pm for a 20-minute walk
+• Every Wednesday at 1.15pm for a 20-minute walk

 • Meet at the front of the Lanyon Building